The Top 5 Toxin-Free Shampoos

 In Part One of this blog series we talked about why it's crucial to switch over to a natural hair care routine, in Part Two we set you up for natural shampoo success with the acclimation period, and now we are going to talk about the top five toxin-free shampoos and conditioners I've used.
 Let me be clear and state that everyone’s head of hair is different.
 There is no definition of a good or bad head of hair here.
 That’s why there are five choices and not one be-all end-all choice.
 I encourage you to try one, stick with it for a month, and then try another if it isn’t working for you.

-Allow me to personally vouch for these shampoos, as I have tried all of them for extended periods of time (at least 1.5 months).
+Allow me to personally vouch for these shampoos and conditioners, as I have tried all of them for extended periods of time (at least 1.5 months).
 At the moment my hair is somewhat thick, un-dyed, medium length, slightly wavy, and gets greasy in about three days.
 My post-shower routine is to not blow dry unless I have to be somewhere special, which ends up being maybe three times a month.
-I used no post-shower product while implementing these shampoos.
-I have blow dried with each of these products though, and all of them past the test.
+I used no post-shower product while implementing these shampoos and conditioners.
+I have blow dried with each of these products though, and all of them passed the test.

-Alright, let’s jump in to my top 5 favorite toxin-free shampoos...
+Alright, let’s jump into my top 5 favorite toxin-free shampoos and conditioners...

 The Natural Hair Care Journey

 I hope this Natural Hair Care Series has helped get you off on the right foot.
 It's important to be patient with yourself, and your hair, as you go through your acclimation period and figure out what works best for you.
 Do you have any other natural shampoos you've tried with good results?
 Let us know in the comments below!

 You have successfully joined our subscriber list.